 Overall the apartment building appearance meets the general interest of proportionate use of materials to accent architectural features and use of recessed windows and façade to provide visual relief and interest.
-Additionally the U-shaped design creates a significant variation in the building appearance; however, this is principally only an internal design feature of the buildings as it is not visible from most vantage points from the street.
+Additionally the U-shaped design creates a significant variation in the building appearance, however, this is principally only an internal design feature of the buildings as it is not visible from most vantage points from the street.
 The primary apartment elevation concern is the front façade of Building B towards Wilmoth.
+Although its is technically the front façade, it has more of an appearance of a side façade because of the building design and orientation.
+Staff believes enhancements to the entryway and the roof line could help create more visual interest for this long façade abutting Wilmoth.
+A condition was include to continue to work with staff to create more visual interest on this façade.